 As I got older, the anxiety turned into frustration.
 I started putting more emphasis on food when I traveled and, consequently, drinks.
-Growing craft beer scenes, cultured wine legacies, creative cocktail scenes.
+Growing craft beer scenes, cultured wine legacies, creative cocktail bars.
 I knew I was missing out on all of it.
-I wasn’t brave enough to delve into nightlife alone, so my solo travel days tended to end with sunset.
+I wasn’t brave enough to delve into nightlife alone, so my solo travel days tended to end at sunset.

 Until one day I’d had enough of being left out.
 I think it was in Montreal where I started to test the waters of solo drinking.
 And in the trial and error of my experiments since then, I’ve crafted a personal guide to drinking alone to keep my solo drinking fun, safe, and chill.
 From New York to Ukraine, it’s served me well.
 So if you’re a solo traveler who feels a little hesitant or self-conscious about hitting up a bar alone, here’s some advice.

 0. Drink responsibly.

 Let’s start the Guide to Drinking Alone here.
 It’s a given, but I don’t want anyone leaving me nasty comments that I’ve turned their daughters into alcoholics.
 That’s not the point of this guide.
 Here’s what I do to stay safe while drinking alone: